Category Archives: 1975 Movie reviews

 The gripping New York City is replaced by the equalling compelling French landscape.
 Gorgeous locales like the French Riviera and the Meditteranean Sea are featured but Marseilles is not Paris.
 There exists a seediness and dirtiness that helps the film a bit.

 But the intent is to produce a good action film after all and that effort is mediocre.
-The French Connection II is simply not as compelling as The French Connection and despite some decent chase scenes and a cool finale where Doyle gets his satisfaction there is little else but by the numbers activity.
+The French Connection II is simply not as compelling as The French Connection and despite some decent chase scenes and a cool finale where Doyle gets his satisfaction, there is little else but by-the-numbers activity.

 To be fair, the final fifteen minutes is the best part of the film.

 Remember the frightening car chasing a subway sequence?
-Or the delicious cat and mouse subway sequence between Doyle and Charnier?
-Brilliant scenes like this do not exist.
+Or the delicious cat-and-mouse subway sequence between Doyle and Charnier?

 A few clichés are bothersome.
 Predictably, Doyle stands out like a sore thumb in France and his hot-headedness emerges quickly, offending or pissing off the French authorities.
 He is not the most likable character and I frequently found myself rooting for the bad guys!